Generic Name: fingolimod (fin GOE li mod)

 Medically reviewed by Philip Thornton, DipPharm.
 Last updated on Feb 3, 2020.

 What is Gilenya?

-You should not use Gilenya if you are allergic to fingolimod, or if you have certain serious heart conditions, especially severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), if you take certain heart rhythm medicines, or if you have recently had a heart attack, stroke (including "mini-stroke"), chest pain (unstable angina), or other serious heart problem.
+You should not use Gilenya if you have a serious heart condition.
+This includes severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), taking certain heart rhythm medicines, or a recent heart attack, stroke, chest pain, or other serious heart problem.

 You should not use Gilenya if you are allergic to fingolimod, or if you have certain serious heart conditions, especially:

 severe heart failure (that required you to be in the hospital);

 "AV block" or sick sinus syndrome (unless you have a pacemaker);